Pimlico tube station: Artwork

 Along with other stations on the Victoria line, Pimlico station features distinctive artwork motifs in the station building.
 The platform walls are covered with tiles decorated with a series of op art yellow spots designed by Peter Sedgley, who derived it from his 1968 piece, "Go".
 Sedgley was chosen by Sir Misha Black, who had formed London Transport's Design Research Unit, which oversaw the design of the whole Victoria Line.
 Black wanted a contemporary artist to create the tiles for Pimlico, because of its closeness to the Tate Gallery, but Sedgley's request that the tiles should be set in a washable grout was ignored, and the grout has become blacker with time because of the dusty air on the platforms.

 A poster by David Booth was installed at the station in 1987 as part of the "Art on the Underground" series.
 It features the various underground lines as paint squeezed from a tube, with the tube itself positioned at Pimlico.
 The poster has become well known, and has been reprinted on a number of occasions.
 It is now held at the London Transport Museum in Covent Garden.

 Incidents

 On 1 December 2019, a passenger was killed after being hit by a train.
 The station was evacuated and services suspended on the Victoria line between Victoria and Brixton.

-In 2023, a cat was found on the Victoria line by tube drivers.
-He had been transported to the UK from Dubai for rehoming but had been left at Pimlico station.
+In 2023, a cat was discovered hiding on the Victoria line at Pimlico by train drivers.
+The cat had been transported to the UK from Dubai for rehoming but had been abandoned at the station.
 After several attempts, he was rescued two weeks later.